-(Pocket-lint) - UK telco regulator Ofcom has released a bunch of tips aimed at helping us get the most from our home Wi-Fi networks.
+A while back, UK telco regulator Ofcom released a bunch of tips aimed at helping us get the best speeds from our Wi-Fi networks, and these tips are as relevant today as ever.

 So here's its list of top tips for getting more speed from your home broadband and Wi-Fi network.